GreyGnome/EnableInterrupt/README.md

 what actually happened (rising or falling) and which pin changed.
 Therefore, these pins are *not* suitable for fast changing signals, and under the right conditions such events as a bouncing switch may actually be missed.
 Caveat Programmer.
+If you're concerned about this, continue to read the following information and make sure to read the wiki pages; especially see https://github.com/GreyGnome/EnableInterrupt/wiki/Usage#atmega-processor-interrupt-types .

 ## ATmega Processor Interrupt Types
 Note that the ATmega processor at the heart of the Arduino Uno/Mega2560/Leonardo